pieroxy/conkw/doc/UI.md

 One of the easiest way to build a UI is to look at the default UI of the grabbers and copy/paste it away in your own file.
 You can mostly do that with little knowledge of HTML, CSS or JavaScript.

-Have a look at your conkw installation directory, that we will call `$CONKW_HOME` in this document:
+Have a look at your conkw installation directory, that we will call `$CONKW_HOME` in these documents:

 ```shell
 $ ls $CONKW_HOME